 Although fortune telling takes place on New Year’s Eve, it is my favourite part of the festive season, and therefore I decided to add it to the list!

 Fortune telling is an ancient tradition, and many Latvians believe that New Year’s Eve is a very appropriate time to look into the future.

 A most popular method involves adding molten lead into the bucket of icy water and ‘reading’ funnily shaped figurines by using candlelight.
 Next year’s harvest, following years fortunes and marriage proposals are always high on the wish list.

 #4.
 Learn few Latvian proverbs

-Latvians also love proverbs, so I found a few regarding Winter Festival:
+Latvians also love sayings, so I found a few regarding Winter Festival:

 - ‘If you want to know what will happen to you in the future, go to a cattle shed at midnight and hide under a manager.
 Then the horses will speak and tell your future.”

 - ‘If the bees are singing on Christmas Eve, it will be a hot summer.”

 - ”On Christmas Eve, take a black cat and go to church.
 Then you will have a lot of money in the next year.
 Or you can walk around the church three times, carrying the black cat, and bad things will stay away from your house in the new year. ”